FORT MEADE, Md. –

 Four pioneers of American cryptology were inducted into the NSA/CSS Hall of Honor today at the National Cryptologic Museum.
-In his keynote remarks during the induction ceremony, William B. Black, Jr., Deputy Director, National Security Agency, highlighted the distinguished achievements of each of the inductees:
+In his keynote remarks during the induction ceremony, John C. Inglis, Deputy Director, National Security Agency, highlighted the distinguished achievements of each of the inductees:

 The Hall of Honor, created in 1999, pays tribute to the pioneers and heroes who have made significant and enduring contributions to American cryptology.
-For more information on the NSA/CSS Hall of Honor or the National Cryptologic Museum, visit the NSA Homepage at NSA.gov.
+For more information on these cryptologic greats, visit the Hall of Honor at NSA.gov.